- Comedy Drama

 - Humphrey Ker, David Reed, Thom Tuck, Ingrid Oliver and Miles Jupp

-- Humphrey Ker, David Reed and Thom Tuck
+- Humphrey Ker, David Reed, Thom Tuck and Richard Turner

 - Julia McKenzie

-Originally each episode of their initial radio show looked at a different Faversham brother, the sons of Kentish aristocrat Sir Digby Faversham and his wife Lady Alexandra...
-The British Empire's sexiest, deadliest, and most pregnant secret agent.
+Originally each episode of their initial radio show looked at a different Faversham brother, the sons of Kentish aristocrat and cutlery magnate Sir Digby Faversham and his wife Lady Alexandra... the British Empire's sexiest, deadliest, and most pregnant secret agent.
 From fighting wars to solving crimes, to great explorers to amazing magicians, there is not one field that the brothers failed to impress in.